 Unchecky will automatically deselect adware (in form of bundleware/bloatware) from software installations.

-Now let's get rid of Microsoft's awkwardly slow and useless image viewer with this fast, clean, light-weight image viewer.
+Now let's get rid of Microsoft's awfully slow and useless image viewer with this fast, clean, light-weight image viewer.

 Alternatives you may consider:

 • nomacs: is even more feature-packed & open-source.

-Fast, responsive and has an elegant interface design.
-The only downside of it is that the installer contains additional bundleware which luckily can opted out, so be careful during installation.
+Fast, responsive and has an elegant interface.
+The only downside it has is that the installer contains unwanted bundleware which luckily can be opted out, so be careful during installation.